By Chris Myson & Alberto Pinero

 Around the same time, Benzema was enduring ridicule back in his homeland for a disastrous run of form with France.
 Astonishingly, he failed to score in 17 consecutive international matches.

-At most clubs, a striker who has played more than 200 games and scored more than 100 goals would have already secured iconic status, but Benzema’s four and a half seasons have been unconventional.
+At most clubs, a striker who has played over 200 games and scored over 100 goals would have already secured iconic status, but Benzema’s four-and-a-half seasons have been unconventional.

 | BENZEMA'S STATS THIS SEASON